jubatus/website/source/en/tutorial/graph_java.rst

     Make the bi-link between the registed station to its neighbor stations.
 Here, a link means a route. (eg. Harajuku <-> Shibuya, etc.)

   3-1.
 Add station information and ID.
-   Private method [addStation] is called (Row 139-140), to add every pair of neighboring nodes <station1, station2> in to the graph.
+   Private method [addStation] is called (Line 119-120), to add every pair of neighboring nodes <station1, station2> in to the graph.
    Method [addStation] will check the instance variable 'stations' (of HashMap<String, String> type).
-If the HashMap contains the specified station, the station_id will be returned; Otherwise, a new node is created, and its ID is returned after storing the nodeID and station name into the 'stations' Hashmap (Row 158-174).
+If the HashMap contains the specified station, the station_id will be returned; Otherwise, a new node is created, and its ID is returned after storing the nodeID and station name into the 'stations' Hashmap (Line 143-138).
-   Mehods [create_node] and [update_node] in GraphClient regist the new node (Row 167-169).
+   Mehods [create_node] and [update_node] in GraphClient regist the new node (Line 144-146).
-   At first, [create_node] method is called with its argument set by an unique task name in the ZooKeeper cluster, and the returned value is the nodeId (Row 167).
+   At first, [create_node] method is called with its argument set by an unique task name in the ZooKeeper cluster, and the returned value is the nodeId (Line 144).
    After that, a node is added into the graph.
-Then, we regist the key-value <name, "station name"> into the 'property' (Row 168), which is the instance of HashMap<String, String> created at Row 160.
+Then, we regist the key-value <name, "station name"> into the 'property' (Line 148), which is the instance of HashMap<String, String> created at Line 137.
-   Finally, [update_node] method updates the 'property' with the node created at Row 167 (Row 169).
+   Finally, [update_node] method updates the 'property' with the node created at Line 144 (Line 146).

   3-2.
-Create links between the added two neighbor stations After adding the two neighbor stations by method [addStation], we create the bi-links between station1 and station2 (Row 143-152).
+Create links between the added two neighbor stations After adding the two neighbor stations by method [addStation], we create the bi-links between station1 and station2 (Line 121-131).
    Method [create_edge] is used to create the bi-links.
    The second argument means the start node's ID.
 The third argument is an instance of Edge class, which stores the nodeID of both start and end nodes in the edge.

-  The [update_index] method in Row 154 is used for locally Mix operation, do not use it in distributed environment.
+  The [update_index] method in Line 132 is used for locally Mix operation, do not use it in distributed environment.

  4. Show the stations

   In step 3-1, station name and station ID(nodeID) are stored into the "stations".
-Here, we output the stations names by the ascending order of their IDs (Row 56-68).
+Here, we output the stations names by the ascending order of their IDs (Line 46-56).

  **SearchRoute.java**